 What proof do you have that it did not affect enzymes?

-We have done several third-party tests to evaluate the overall nutritional content to HPP VS non-HPP food and we would be happy to provide that information for you.
-See the link above.
+We have done several third-party tests to evaluate the overall nutritional content of HPP VS non-HPP food and we would be happy to provide that information for you.

 Does HPP make the food less palatable?